julianiff/infinite-image-list/README.md

 # Infinite Image Scroller

-#### This component displays a list of images and loads the next page when the user reaches the bottom of the page.
+#### This component displays a list of images and loads the next page, when the user reaches the bottom of the page.
 Implemented and reusable with react.